muchhash/natural-language-processing/README.md

 # natural-language-processing
-Resources for **Natural Language Processing Specialization** by deeplearning.ai on Coursera
+This GitHub repository contains materials and programming assignments for **Natural Language Processing Specialization** by deeplearning.ai, which can be accessed at www.coursera.org/specializations/natural-language-processing.